 Bastille Day, the biggest Paris summer holiday and a national celebration throughout France, always takes place on July 14, the anniversary of the storming of the infamous Bastille prison on July 14, 1789 - a turning point in the French Revolution.

-The day starts with military ceremonies and a huge military parade - normally down the Champs-Élysées from the Arc de Triomphe to the Place de la Concorde, but this year down Avenue Foch due to preparations for the Olympics - plus a flyover of military aircraft that you can see from most points in the city.
+The day starts with military ceremonies and a huge military parade down the Champs-Élysées from the Arc de Triomphe to the Place de la Concorde plus a flyover of military aircraft that you can see from most points in the city.

-The military ceremonies begin at 10am, the flyover takes place at about 10:45am, and the parade kicks off at 11am, and lasts almost an hour.
-Arrive early if you want to stake out a good viewing location along Avenue Foch.
+The military ceremonies begin at 10am, the flyover takes place at about 10:45am, and the parade kicks off at 11am, (to be confirmed) and lasts almost an hour.
+Arrive early if you want to stake out a good viewing location along Champs Elysees.

-More to Enjoy: Firemen's Balls at the fire station in each Paris district (arrondissement) on July 13th and 14th.
+More to Enjoy: Firemen's Balls at the local fire stations or other venues in each Paris district (arrondissement) on July 13th and 14th.

 More Paris classical concerts in historic churches during July